Why can’t USS provide a pension as good as SAUL’s?

 — There will be no changes to benefits or contributions.

 Given that benefits were changed only in April 2016, and the importance of having stable contributions both for Employers and Members, no further benefit changes or contribution changes are proposed.
 SAUL has enough surplus to meet the contribution strain over the next few years.

 The ‘contribution strain’ is the extent to which contributions fall short of the cost of future service.
 SAUL estimates that this strain is 6.7%.
 This is, incidentally, almost exactly the same as the contribution strain that USS reported in their September 2017 valuation.
 Unlike SAUL, however, USS is insisting that this (now higher, because of the botched employer consultation) strain must be remedied via escalating contributions.

 Have things deteriorated for SAUL since 31 March 2017?
 No. They’ve remained pretty much unchanged.
 Here’s what the scheme actuary wrote two weeks ago:

 My updated calculations show that at 31 March 2018 the surplus was £59 million, equivalent to a funding level of 102%

 Lest you think SAUL must have obtained the services of an iconoclastic “red actuary” who provides aid and succour to the unions that look after the interests of workers, I can assure you that their actuary is from the same conventional, buttoned-down firm, Mercers’, that provides USS’s actuary.

 How is SAUL able to provide DB pensions as good as [almost as good as — see update below] USS’s, at a much lower contribution rate?
 Not by conjuring up a surplus out of an over-optimistic discount rate.
-SAUL’s technical provisions discount rate is a modest 1.57% above CPI for active members and 0.3-0.5% below CPI for retired members.
+SAUL’s pre-retirement dual discount rate is a modest 1.57% above CPI and its post-retirement rate is 0.3-0.5% below CPI.